View large image | More photos

 Bret Nutt, head golf professional of the Tournament Course, said in the weeks following the tournament, which is held in early April, the course is booked solid.
 There are outings, but there are also plenty of individual players who have seen the course on TV or walked the course during the tournament.

-In short, nothing attracts players like perfect conditions, and from February to late spring, that's pretty much standard operating procedure at Redstone Golf Club, which is located just 15 minutes east of George Bush Intercontinental Airport.
+In short, nothing attracts players like perfect conditions, and from February to late spring, that's pretty much standard operating procedure at the Golf Club of Houston, which is located just 15 minutes east of George Bush Intercontinental Airport.

-Like any course on the PGA Tour, Redstone Golf Club can offer something special - the treatment.
+Like any course on the PGA Tour, the Golf Club of Houston can offer something special -- the treatment.

 Here it starts with a forecaddie and the best practice facility in the Houston area.

 After you arrive to your cart, you're greeted by your forecaddie, who carries your clubs to the range, wipes them clean as you finish with them and keeps you on schedule for your tee time.

 Our caddie, "Hollywood," a young man with long blond hair and aspirations of going into the golf business, worked his way from Whistling Straits in his home state of Wisconsin and eventually to Houston for the winter.
 He earned his nickname as he gained a reputation as a "player" while caddying at golf courses in New York.

 Hollywood declined to divulge the details of his escapades.
 Instead, he was Johnny on the spot for greens reads, finding balls, yardage and confirming club selection.
 Given that I was in a group of all single-digit players, the partnership worked extremely well.